IreneKilgannon/pands-project/README.md

 |![PWvsPL](https://github.com/IreneKilgannon/pands-project/blob/main/plots/Scatterplot_Petal%20Width_vs_Petal%20Length.png)|![PWvsSL](https://github.com/IreneKilgannon/pands-project/blob/main/plots/Scatterplot_Petal%20Width_vs_Sepal%20Length.png)|
 |![PWvsSW](https://github.com/IreneKilgannon/pands-project/blob/main/plots/Scatterplot_Petal%20Width_vs_Sepal%20Width.png)|![SWvsSL](https://github.com/IreneKilgannon/pands-project/blob/main/plots/Scatterplot_Sepal%20Width_vs_Sepal%20Length.png)|

-The scatter plots demonstrate clearly that Iris setosa is a distict cluster.
-It does not overlap with with Iris versicolor or Iris virginica in any of the scatter plots.
+The scatter plots demonstrate clearly that _Iris setosa_ is a distict cluster.
+It does not overlap with with _Iris versicolor_ or _Iris virginica_ in any of the scatter plots.
 It is important to always cross check what appears to be an outlier in the scatter plot with the box plot.
-What I thought was an obvious outlier in the scatter plot for Iris setosa with a sepal width at 2.3 cm, is in the box plot the minimium value in the sepal width range for Iris setosa!
+What I thought was an obvious outlier in the scatter plot for _Iris setosa_ with a sepal width at 2.3 cm, is in the box plot the minimium value in the sepal width range for _Iris setosa_!

-The clusters of Iris versicolor and Iris virginica overlap in all the scatter plots.
+The clusters of _Iris versicolor_ and _Iris virginica_ overlap in all the scatter plots.
 In the plot of sepal length vs sepal width there is a significant amount of overlap.
 The least amount of overlap appears to be in the scatterplots between petal length and petal width and between petal width and sepal width.
 One widely used technique for classification in machine learning is called [K-nearest neighbours(KNN)](https://www.datacamp.com/tutorial/k-nearest-neighbor-classification-scikit-learn).
 The K-nearest neighbours algorithm looks at the nearest data points to the data point of interest and decides which cluster the data point belongs to.
 Minimising the overlap of clusters will improve the chance of correct cluster assignment.

 ![Pair plot](https://github.com/IreneKilgannon/pands-project/blob/main/plots/Pair_plot.png)